February 17, 2021

 REGULATORY BUDGET BY THE NUMBERS

-The Trump Administration’s accounting for each fiscal year included two sets of performance metrics, an estimate of the economic impact of the deregulatory and regulatory actions covered, and the number of each type of action.
+The Trump Administration’s accounting for each fiscal year included two sets of performance metrics, an estimate of the economic impact of the deregulatory and regulatory actions covered, and the number of each type of action (see appendix).
 This accounting is summarized below.

 Estimated Economic Impact